munificent/craftinginterpreters/book/functions.md

 are consumed, the last function completes the operation.

-This style, called **currying**, after Haskell Curry (the same guy whose first name graces a well-known functional language), is baked directly into the language syntax so it's not as cumbersome as it sounds.
+This style, called **currying**, after Haskell Curry (the same guy whose first name graces that *other* well-known functional language), is baked directly into the language syntax so it's not as cumbersome as it sounds.

 </aside>

-The argument list grammar is:

 ```lox
 arguments = expression ( "," expression )* ;
 ```

 This rule requires at least one expression, followed by zero or more other expressions, each preceded by a comma.
-The `call` rule itself treats the `
+To handle zero-argument calls, the `call` rule itself makes the entire `arguments` production optional.
-` production as optional, which is how zero-argument calls are allowed.

-I admit, this seems a little more metasyntactically awkward than you'd expect for "zero or more comma-separated things".
-There are some refined versions of our BNF notation that handle this better, but in EBNF and many language specs I've seen, it is kind of cumbersome.
+I admit, this seems more grammatically awkward than you'd expect for the incredibly common "zero or more comma-separated things" pattern.
+There are some sophisticated metasyntaxes that handle this better, but in our EBNF and many language specs I've seen, it is this cumbersome.

-Over in our syntax tree generator, this will become a new node:
+Over in our syntax tree generator, we add a new node:

-^code call-expr
+^code call-expr (1 before, 1 after)

-It has an expression for the callee, then a list of expressions for the arguments.
+It stores the callee expression, then a list of expressions for the arguments.
 It also stores the token for the closing parenthesis.
-We'll use that for its location if we need to report a runtime error caused by a function call.
+We'll use that token's location when we report a runtime error caused by a function call.

 Crack open the parser.
-Where `unary()` used to go straight to `primary()`, change it to call, uh `call()`:
+Where `unary()` used to go straight to `primary()`, change it to call, well, `call()`:

 ^code unary-call (3 before, 1 after)